faceteep/neural-nets-and-flying-saucers/presentation-outline.md

 - Hyrum Anderson
 - Others

-# Flight Path
+# Flight Path (Agenda)

 Briefly go over the agenda and set the tone for the talk.

-# First Contact
+# First Contact (ML Overview)

-Get the audience caught up with prerequisite knowledge

-## ML overview
+## AI/ML Intro

-## What are the benefits
+- All the rage
+- Not new, timeline
-## Why it seems to be all the rage all of a sudden
+- Why is it all the rage now?
+- So what is it, how does it work?
+  - It's all just math - Statistics, Linear Algebra
+  - Supervised vs unsupervised learning
+  - Classification vs Regression problems
+  - Training
+  - Models (All gets saved in a model for future use)

+*We'll now look at a model I trained for the research I'll be demoing.
+Specifically I want to demonstrate the exact ML dev ops data scientists follow when developing a new model.*

+  ## Demo ML Dev OPs
+  - Data aquisition
+  - Preprocessing (key concepts)
+  - Training (key concepts)
+    - Trained a model from scratch
+    - Then used a pretrained model (Introduce concept of transferability)
+  - Fine tuning (key concepts)
+  - Inference, make decisions, ready for production

+*mention stats, val_loss, val_accuracy - very good model ready for production use* *These steps are the core of AI/ML development operations.
+This is in large part what datascientists get hired to do.

-# Unidentified Flaws and Oversights
+# Unidentified Flaws and Oversights  (Is security breing overlooked?)

-With everyone racing to catch up with the rapid advancements and popularity of AI, security is easy to overlook.
+Now, with everyone racing to implement soplutions like this, security is easy to overlook.

-# Confirmed Sightings
+## Confirmed Sightings (Known Exploits)

 Substantiate the previous section by highlighting some actual attacks and ongoing research: